The Egyptian Lover

 Active since the early 1980s in Los Angeles, The Egyptian Lover, born Greg Broussard, was part of the first wave of West Coast electro and hip-hop.
 Initially a DJ with the party collective Uncle Jamm’s Army, he developed a style built on programmed, uptempo rhythms, repetitive synth lines, spoken or half-sung vocals, and a strong funk influence.
 His early 12-inch singles in the mid-1980s, notably the tracks from the album On the Nile (1984), established an aesthetic mixing minimalist rap, futuristic imagery, and club-culture references.
 He followed with One Track Mind (1986) and Filthy (1988), remaining tied to the California electro-rap scene and Los Angeles hip-hop parties.
 After a quieter period in the 1990s marked by Back from the Tomb (1994), he re-emerged in the mid-2000s with Platinum Pyramids (2005), then released a series of retro-leaning records like 1984 (2015) and 1985 (2018) that extended his old-school approach.
 Still active as a DJ, The Egyptian Lover regularly tours Europe and North America, revisiting his classics while maintaining a direct electro-funk sound made for dance floors and clubs.

-upcoming events 2
+Upcoming events 2

 Dave Clarke presents: 30 Years of ADE